ueberauth/guardian/README.md

 outside of it.
 If you're implementing a TCP/UDP protocol directly, or want to utilize your authentication via channels, Guardian is your friend.

-The core currency of authentication in Guardian is JWT.
+The core currency of authentication in Guardian is [JSON Web Tokens](https://jwt.io/) (JWT).
 You can use the JWT to authenticate web endpoints, channels, and TCP sockets and it can contain any authenticated assertions that the issuer wants to include.